M-o-a-T/moat-kv/docs/source/command_line.rst

 server using it will die (unless your network is segmented – in that case, one or both will terminate some random time after the networks are reconnecting, and you'll get inconsistent data).
 So don't do that.

-.. program:: moat.kv client

-This subcommand collects all sub-subcommand which talk to a MoaT-KV server.

-.. option:: -h, --host <address>

-   The address to connect to.
-Defaults to ``localhost``.

-   This setting is also available as the ``connect.host`` configuration setting.

-.. option:: -p, --port <port>

-   The port to connect to.
-Defaults to 27586.

-   This setting is also available as the ``connect.port`` configuration setting.

-.. option:: -a, --auth <params>

-   Parameters for authorizing this client.
-Use ``=file`` to load the data from a file, or ``method data=value…`` to provide them inline.

-   The default is ``_anon``, i.e. no authorization.

-.. option:: -m, --metadata

-   The results of many commands will include the metadata associated with the entry or entries in question.
-This allows you to safely modify a value.

 .. program:: moat kv data